Rules and Guidelines for IAU Scientific Meetings

 The responsibility for the preparation and timely submission of the final proposal rests with the chairperson of the SOC.

 The SOC should not be larger than 16 persons and should represent an optimum scientific, gender, and geographic distribution.
-Normally, an institution should not be represented on the SOC by more than 1 person.
+Normally, an institution should not be represented on the SOC by more than one person.
 SOC Chairs, or at least one of the co-Chairs, should be members of the IAU.
 It is customary, but not required, that the other SOC members all be IAU members.

 The SOC must indicate one person from the coordinating division as an ex-officio member of the SOC.